Public invited to police open house and lunch with first selectman | Wilton Bulletin

 The town is providing two opportunities to assist voters in learning more about the questions prior to the May 2 Annual Town Meeting and Saturday, May 6, adjourned vote.

-Police Chief John Lynch invites residents to attend open houses at police headquarters on Tuesday, April 25, and Saturday, April 29, from 9 to 11 a.m.
+Police Chief John Lynch invites residents to attend open houses at police headquarters on Saturday, April 29, from 9 to 11 a.m.
 Lynch, along with members of the department, will be on hand to answer questions and provide tours of the building.

-Immediately following the open houses, First Selectman Lynne Vanderslice invites the public for special Lunches with Lynne from 11 to 1:30 in Room B of the town hall.
+Immediately following the open house, First Selectman Lynne Vanderslice invites the public for special Lunch with Lynne from 11 to 1:30 in Room B of the town hall.
 She and members of town staff will explain the ballot items and answer questions about the Board of Selectmen FY 2018 proposed budget or any other town matter.

-Anyone unable to attend on either of the two dates, may contact Lynch’s office to schedule a date that is convenient.
+Anyone unable to attend may contact Lynch’s office to schedule a date that is convenient.
 An additional opportunity to ask questions will be available at the May 2 Annual Town Meeting, which begins at 7:30 p.m. at the Clune Center.

 For questions, email Kris Fager at kris.fager@wiltonct.org